programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ```

 This can become quite cumbersome, but fortunately there is an easier way.
 The `sapply`
 function applies its second argument to every element of its first argument.
-So, the following
-will in one line calculate the length of every sentence in the paragraph:
+As a result, we can calculate the length of every sentence in the paragraph with one line of code:

 ```{r}
 sapply(sentence_words, length)
 ```

-We will see that this function is quite useful for managing larger documents.
+We can see that we have four sentences that are length 19, 32, 29 and 9.
+We will use this function to manage larger documents.

 # Analyzing Barack Obama's 2016 State of the Union Address

 ## Exploratory Analysis

 Let us now apply these techniques in the previous section to an entire State of the Union
 address.
-For consistency, we will pick the same 2016 speech we had a snippet from above.
+For consistency, we will use the same 2016 Obama speech.
 Here we will load the data in from a file as copying directly becomes too difficult at
 scale.
-To do so, one simply combines `readLines` to read the text into R and `paste` to
+To do so, combine `readLines` to read the text into R and `paste` to
 combine all of the lines into a single object.[^3]

 ```{r}